statisticalbiotechnology/cb2030/qa/supervisedlearning.md

 1. * In the VaderPlas article when using the radial basis function as kernel function in Scikit-Learn to fit the non-linear data, 7 points are marked as support vectors.
 What does the number of support vectors depend on and why did it increase from 3 to 7 when going from 2D to 3D (or did it project on a higher dimension than 3)?
   * Will three support vectors always be enough to uniquely define a maximum margin separating hyperplane, or will the number depend on the dimensions of the data?
-  > It will be dependent on the shape of the data, but tends to increase with the dimensionality of the data and slack penalty.
+  > * That will be dependent on the shape of the data, but tends to increase with the dimensionality of the data and slack penalty.
 See e.g. this [stack exchange post](https://stackoverflow.com/questions/9480605/what-is-the-relation-between-the-number-of-support-vectors-and-training-data-and).
 The minimum number of support vectors needed, tend to be independent on the number of [dimensions of the data](https://stats.stackexchange.com/a/310749)
+  > * Support vectors are defined as the data points closest to the decision boundary.
+Each data point is a vector and those closest span the margin and are the only ones needed to define the decision boundary, and I guess are those supporting it.

 1. Regarding the plot produced by In [15] in VaderPlas, I interpret it as if all the data points with circles around them are supporting vectors.
 Is this correct?
 Are sometimes more than three supporting vectors used?
   > Yes and Yes!

 ## Questions we will not work with during the seminar